zero-to-mastery/resources/WebDesignResources.md

 * [devdocs](https://devdocs.io/): DevDocs combines multiple API documentations for a fast, organized and searchable interface for developers.

+* [CSS Visual Dictionary](http://www.javascriptgrammar.com/?v=bio): CSS Visual Dictionary is a beginner-friendly book that takes a practical approach towards introducing web designers and developers to the basic concepts in CSS.

 ## Images &amp; Video

 * [AllTheFreeStock](http://allthefreestock.com/): A central place to search for free stock photos and videos.